 English-based websites providing visitor tips and resources for Buenos Aires travelers:

 The subway (el subte) is easy to use.
 Buy a farecard (‘monedero’) at most station entrances or Kioscos (think New York or Washington, DC).

-The buses (colectivos) are difficult to decode in the Guia (Guide), but are inexpensive and convenient.
-Supply yourself with tons of change (cambio) because bus drivers do NOT make change if all you have is a big bill.
+The buses (colectivos) are difficult to decode in the Guia (Guide) but are inexpensive and convenient.
+Supply yourself with tons of change (cambio) because bus drivers and taxi drivers often do NOT provide exact change – especially if all you have is a big bill.
 When you board a colectivo, because of the fare zone system, simply tell the driver your destination.
 He’ll punch a button that will display your fare on the farebox at which point you feed the box and wait for the machine to print a ticket.
-Keep the ticket – in case transit enforcement officers board to check passenger receipts.
+You may need that ticket if a transit enforcement officer board to check passenger receipts.
 Fares range from A$.70 to A$2 pesos (mas o menos) depending on distance.

 WHERE TO STAY

 Housing options in BsAs are plentiful and varied like all major cities.
 Tango tourist houses are great options for those of you interested in “clustering” with fellow students.
 We also note many satisfied travelers who use AirBnB Buenos Aires: https://www.airbnb.com/